 - Second, analyze each classroom in terms of gross revenue per week and actual cost to operate the classroom, i.e., teachers’ salaries, associated labor burden – employment taxes, social security, employee benefits, supply costs, automobile expenses and student transportation (if applicable) and food costs, and calculate a dollar amount that represents the share of utilities, insurance, repairs and maintenance, that should be allocated to each classroom.
 It is not enough to just tally-up labor cost compared to tuition.
 How does the revenue of each classroom look in comparison to total costs to operate that classroom?
 Begin by addressing the classrooms that are resulting in a loss versus profitability.

-- Small and medium sized child care businesses are often purchased by an individual planning to become the owner – director.
-Larger center – licensure of 125 or more, are appealing to both the individual buyer, regional multi-unit operators and national chain buyers.
-It is very important for owners of large child care centers have a managing director overseeing day-to-day operations.
+- Small and medium-sized child care businesses are often purchased by individual planning to become the owner-director.
+Larger center – licensure of 125 or more, are appealing to both the individual buyer, regional multi-unit operators, and national chain buyers.
+It is very important for owners of large child care centers to have a managing director overseeing day-to-day operations.
 Child care center buyers rarely have the selling owner continue to manage the center after the sale.
 Multi-unit operators are most interested in centers that are fully staffed with competent management, teachers, and staff in place for all roles.

 - Organized, systems, processes, written policies, and procedures – all result in a more valuable business.
 Not only are buyers looking for a well-organized child care center but organized operations and adherence to systems and processes usually result in increased profitability.